blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 When several values are given, Systems MUST interpret the `purposes` restriction as a union of all the purposes indicated.

-Purposes are organised as a hierarchy, denoted with a full-stop ".", the more general category being written on the left.
-E.g. the following two `data-category` restrictions are equivalent:
+Purposes are organised as a hierarchy, denoted with a dot ".", the more general purpose being written on the left.
+E.g. the following two `pruposes` restrictions are equivalent:
 - `NECESSARY`,`NECESSARY.LEGAL`
 - `NECESSARY`